Namibia

 Health & Wellbeing

-We address root causes of social and environmental vulnerability through local action.
+PFL addresses root causes of social and environmental vulnerability through local action.
 Key initiatives include alcohol and substance harm reduction, litter cleanup drives, water access through boreholes, and affordable health outreach in underserved areas.
+In Tsumkwe, PFL has also launched a Clean-Up Campaign; this campaign provides youth with food for work and serves to benefit the environment and community health.

 Bridging the Digital Divide